EffiSciencesResearch/hackathon42/README.md

 And click on one exercice, and submit your solution.

-An example of submission is in the the file: [example_submision.csv]
+An example of submission format is in the the file: [example_submision.csv]

 #### Bonus